 Don’t judge your blooper reel by everyone else’s highlight reel

-The advantages of running a remote team were that I could work from anywhere.
-The disadvantage was that I had done just that, worked from everywhere and never felt present as my mind was always thinking about work — for five years.
+The advantage of running a remote team was that I could work from anywhere.
+The disadvantage was that I had done just that, worked from everywhere, and never felt present as my mind was always thinking about work — for five years.

 As the holidays approached I had people asking me what my plans were now that I was “alone”.
 As it was my first holiday season single, I wanted to skip the family stuff and go away on my own to regroup and refresh.
 So I did.

 I booked a solo retreat in Thailand, and it was the best present I’ve ever given myself.

 We grew our team significantly over the past year.
 We went from a 6 person team at the beginning of 2017 to 13 people strong by the end of the year!